novikova-y/soederBot/README.md

 - [ ] Add daily quote scheduling
 - [x] Deploy to the cloud (done via Render ✅)

+## Tests

+- Currently, tests are included (but without CI/CD setup for the moment).

 ---

 ✨ Just a small side project to practice, smile, and maybe share some *bayerischer Humor*.